Name: Spirulina, Arthrospira platensis

 UMM lists a dose of 1-3g per day.
 A dose of 1g in the form of supplements should be helpful for prevention of neurodegenerative disorders.
 Always start with a small dose and increase gradually over weeks to minimize chances of side effects.

 If you are using spirulina powder 10-15g or 1 tablespoon per day should suffice.
 This can be included in smoothies and juices.
-Initially, start with small amounts and scale up gradually.
+Initially, start with small amounts such as 1g or 1/2 teaspoon and scale up gradually.

 Please consult a health practitioner before taking spirulina supplements.